the-data-guy/Computer_Vision/README.md

 - image **files**
 - image **bytes**

-In both cases, we deploy the model by creating a **REST endpoint on Vertex-AI**.
+In both cases, we deploy the model by creating an **endpoint on Vertex-AI**.

 **Why do we need the bytes option at this stage?**: What if we don't have the luxury of first uploading images to GCS, before sending them to our trained/exported model?
 In such cases, we can keep files locally stored, just send the extracted bytes over to the model in the form of json request, and get a json response in return.